mehulshinde/coveralls-demo-ruby/README.md

 This project is configured to send test coverage results to [Coveralls](https://coveralls.io/) through [CircleCI](https://circleci.com/).<sup>*</sup>

-For a tutorial on setting up this project, see [Adding test coverage to our CI pipeline](https://circleci.com/blog/adding-test-coverage-to-your-ci-pipeline/) at CircleCI.
+For a tutorial on setting up this project, see [Adding test coverage to your CI pipeline](https://circleci.com/blog/adding-test-coverage-to-your-ci-pipeline/) at CircleCI.